pantercp/desktop-dashboard/README.md

 ### Images

 The image for the centre of the Desktop Wallpaper is chosen at random from the **images** folder.
-For this program to work at its best please add your desired images to the folder in a 1080x1080px format.
+For this program to work at its best please add your desired images to the folder in a 1080 x 1080px format.
 The more images you add the better as the chosen images will be less repetitive.
 For my version I use a selection of 99 images.

 ### Inspiration